ILLiad FAQ (Frequently Asked Questions)

 - Faculty may not use Interlibrary loan to support their graduate PhD or Masters work; they are encouraged to use the library services offered by their educational institution.
 Contact firstname.lastname@example.org for more information

 - Community library users, retirees, and alumnus patrons are not eligible.

 How do I get started using ILLiad?

 - First time users must register for an ILLiad account.

 - Go to Interlibrary Loan and select "First Time User Registration for Interlibrary Loan".
 This section will explain about the registration process.

-- When you are ready to register, select the "New User Registration" button at the bottom of the page.
+- When you are ready to register, select the "Login to your ILLiad account" link at the top of the page.